MCQs Probability Distributions Quiz 5

 Online MCQs about Probability Distributions with Answers

-Note that $N$ is population size, $n$ is sample size, $p$ is the probability of successes, $K$ is number of successes stated in the populaiton, $k$ is the number of observed successes.
+5. If $N$ is the population size, $n$ is the sample size, $p$ is the probability of success, $K$ is the number of successes stated in the population, and $k$ is the number of observed successes, then the parameters of the binomial distribution are

-8. The distribution of square of standard normal random variable will be
+7. The distribution of the square of the standard normal random variable will be

-11. In any normal distribution, the proportion of observations that are outside $\pm$ standard deviation of the mean is closest to
+9. In normal distribution, the proportion of observations that lies between 1 standard deviation of the mean is closest to

 12. For beta distribution of 1st kind, the range of $X$ is

-14. In normal distribution, the proportion of observations that lies between 1 standard deviations of the mean is closest to
+13. In any normal distribution, the proportion of observations that are outside $\pm$ standard deviation of the mean is closest to

-15. If $X$ follows Goemtric distribution with parameter $p$ (probability of success) then the Mean of $X$ is
+18. If $X$ follows Geometric distribution with parameter $p$ (probability of success) then the Mean of $X$ is

-16. In binomial probability distributions, the dependents of standard deviations must includes
+20. In binomial probability distributions, the dependents of standard deviations must include

 Probability distributions are the foundation for various statistical tests like hypothesis testing.
 By comparing observed data to a theoretical distribution (the null hypothesis), we can assess the likelihood that the data arose by chance.